Magnetic Island Nature Care Association

 Weed & Wine

-One of MINCA's most popular and regular activities is our Weed & Wine which runs mostly through the drier months at the Bolger Bay Conservation Park and on Claude's Block.
-It's usually a fortnightly event held from 3.30pm on Sundays.
+One of MINCA's most popular and regular activities is our Weed & Wine which runs mostly through the drier months at the Bolger Bay Conservation Park and on Claude's Block It's usually a fortnightly event held from 3.30pm on Sundays.

 The Weed 'n' Wine is when we go onto the land we have protected and work for a couple of hours to regenerate the native plants and ecology of the area.
 This usually involves removing weed species including: Guinea grass, streaked rattlepod, lantana, red Natal grass, stinking passionflower, hyptis and light blue snakeweed.
 The latter is the most widespread weed, but the orange lantana is the most aggressive invader and the weed that poses the greatest threat to the Park.
-The Weed & Wine is a great way to learn about the biodiversity of the Island as well as a way to meet conservation-minded MINCA members and friends.
-As the sun goes down we gather for a quiet drink and nibbles and some great conversation.

-MINCA members are reminded via email and by posts to our facebook page when each Weed 'n' Wine is approaching and what is being planned.
+MINCA members are reminded via email and by posts to our Facebook page when each Weed 'n' Wine is approaching and what is being planned.

 Weeding takes many forms and can suit most ages and levels of flexibility.
 Kids like to get involved with dramatic jobs like dragging off the lantana to stack with roots upright to dry and die while other species like white-eye or snake weed can be easily worked over by groups who enjoy the activity and a good chat at the same time.